Number and percentage of female prisoners

 Foreign prisoners are informed of their right to communicate with their consular representatives

-Immediately upon intake, foreign inmates are allowed to make a free phone call to inform their embassy or consulate about their detention.
+Immediately upon intake, foreign prisoners are allowed to make a free phone call to inform their embassy or consulate about their detention.
 Foreigners have the right to be kept informed about the follow-up of this communication.

-Foreign inmates may ask to carry out their sentence in their home country.
+Foreign prisoners may ask to carry out their sentence in their home country.
 They must be informed of this right and the procedures to follow[^14]. [^14]: European Monitoring Centre for Prisons; “Prison conditions in Portugal”, 2013, p.
 31

 The prison regulations are translated for foreign prisoners